“What the hell did I do?

 Durst has always maintained his innocence.

-But in the last moments of the documentary, he marches off for a bathroom break and, thanks to his still-on lapel microphone, is heard ostensibly confessing to the alleged killings.
+But in the last moments of the documentary, he marched off for a bathroom break and, thanks to his still-on lapel microphone, was heard ostensibly confessing to the alleged killings.

 These are the key chapters in his bizarre story.